Continuing Medical Education (CME) Credits

-The Johns Hopkins University School of Medicine designates this live activity for 1 credit per session for a maximum of 39 AMA PRA Category 1 Credits™.
+The Johns Hopkins University School of Medicine designates this regularly scheduled series-live activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Policy on Speaker and Provider Disclosure

-It is the policy of The Johns Hopkins University School of Medicine and the NIH that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-The Johns Hopkins University School of Medicine OCME has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
-Detailed disclosure will be made in the activity materials.
+It is the policy of the Johns Hopkins University School of Medicine that the presenter and provider globally disclose conflicts of interest and any discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
+The Johns Hopkins University School of Medicine OCME has established policies in place that will identify and resolve conflicts of interest prior to this educational activity.
+Detailed disclosure will be made prior to presentation of the education.

 Sign language interpreters will be provided.
-Individuals with disabilities who need reasonable accommodation to participate in this event should contact the WALS office at 301-594-6747.
-TTY users, please call through the Federal Relay Service at 1-800-877-8339.
+Individuals with disabilities who need reasonable accommodation to participate in this event should contact the WALS office at 301-594-6747 or WALSoffice@od.nih.gov.

 This page was last updated on Thursday, August 18, 2022